duncan-ship-it/sta20010/assignment1/assignment1.md

  $ Q11    : int  22 18 23 27 21 25 24 24 26 19 ...
  $ Q12    : int  14 17 15 13 24 14 13 10 22 18 ...
 ```
-The above dataset describes student scores on a series of 12 questions, on a scale of 0 to 40, along with their age, gender, and years of education.
+The above dataset describes student scores on a series of 12 questions, on an integer scale of 0 to 40, along with the student's age, gender, and number of years in education.
 The effects of years of study on each question's score varies by age and gender.

 There are 101 observations and 16 variables in the dataset:

 - There are 13 numeric variables, namely ID, AGE, YRSTUDY, Q1 to Q3, and Q6 to Q12.
-ID contains a number that identifies the student by an integer.
+ID identifies each student by an integer.
 AGE contains the student's age in years.
 YRSTUDY contains the current year of education the student is studying in.
 Q1 to Q3 and Q6 to Q12 contains the student's received score on the relevant question, on a scale from 0 to 40.

-- There are 3 nominal variables, namely GENDER, Q4, and Q5.
-GENDER contains two values, namely "Male" and "Female".
+- There are 3 factor variables, namely GENDER, Q4, and Q5.
+GENDER contains two levels, namely "Male" and "Female".
 Q4 and Q5 contain student scores on these questions ranked on a scale of 0 to 40.

 ### 2. _Discuss and report any missing values and unusual characters in the dataset._

-There is a problem with how Q4 and Q5 were read into the dataframe, as they should be numeric variables instead of nominal.
-We can search for unexpected characters (not digits) in these questions:
+There is a problem with how Q4 and Q5 were read into the dataframe, as they should be numeric variables instead of factors.
+We can search for unexpected values (not digits) in these questions:

 ```
 > attach(cleaning)